royjacobson/modules-report/README.md

 ## Build Systems

 ### CMake
-CMake relies on the module scanning protocol from P1689R5, which means they require dedicated compiler support.
+CMake 3.26, released in 14th March, experimentally supports building C++20 modules.
+However, it relies on the module scanning protocol from P1689R5, which means it also requires dedicated compiler support.
 MSVC 17.4 and Clang 16 already support it.
 A series of GCC patches to add support for P1689R5 seems stuck in review, so most likely will only make it into GCC 14 in 2024.

-On the CMake side, the currently unreleased version 3.26 will be the first to offer support for that, due in April 2023.
+To enable this experimental support, you have to set the magic variable `CMAKE_EXPERIMENTAL_CXX_MODULE_CMAKE_API` ([doc](https://github.com/Kitware/CMake/blob/master/Help/dev/experimental.rst)).

-You can track changes relevant to modules [here](https://gitlab.kitware.com/cmake/cmake/-/merge_requests?scope=all&state=all&label_name[]=area%3Acxxmodules), and [this](https://gitlab.kitware.com/cmake/cmake/-/issues/18355) is the relevant gitlab issue with some interesting discussions.
+You can track changes relevant to modules on [Kitware's GitLab](https://gitlab.kitware.com/cmake/cmake/-/merge_requests?scope=all&state=all&label_name[]=area%3Acxxmodules).
+Relevant discussions are on their [discourse](https://discourse.cmake.org/t/c-20-modules-update/7330) or in [this GitLab issue](https://gitlab.kitware.com/cmake/cmake/-/issues/18355).

 A stub project for using CMake with MSVC is available [here](https://github.com/GabrielDosReis/cmake-for-modules).